update-alternatives

 name is a name in the alternatives directory.

---all Call --config on all alternatives.
-It can be usefully combined
+Call --config on all alternatives.
+It can be usefully combined with

-with --skip-auto to review and configure all alternatives which
+--skip-auto to review and configure all alternatives which are not

-are not configured in automatic mode.
-Broken alternatives are
+configured in automatic mode.
+Broken alternatives are also

-also displayed.
-Thus a simple way to fix all broken
+displayed.
+Thus a simple way to fix all broken alternatives is to

 --auto name

-automatic mode.
-In the process, the master symlink and its
+mode.
+In the process, the master symlink and its slaves are

-slaves are updated to point to the highest priority installed
+updated to point to the highest priority installed alternatives.

 --display name